amandahn/CMPT-120/README.md

-# CMPT 120, Spring 2021 - Introduction to Computer Science and Programming
+# CMPT 120, Spring 2021 - Introduction to Computer Science and Programming I
+_Repository of classwork done for CMPT 120: Introduction to Computer Science and Programming I_

 _**Final Project: Machine Learning for Prediction**_

-- Utilized scikit-learn and Turtle libraries to predict and visualize data
-- Reads csv files and follows user instructions to read and categorize data to create a model
-- Displays percentage error counts of the model from information stored in a dictionary
+A program which utilizes the scikit-learn library to take a sample and predict values for the population.
+Calculates the percentage error of the machine generated and actual data, and visualizes this by showing how many values are within a certain range of error (e.g., how many generated values were within 10% of the actual data, 20%, 30%, etc.).
+Visualizations were done via bar graph drawings using the Turtle library and colourized for more comprehensive viewing.
+This program includes an interactive user interface and uses .csv files as input data.